inside

 • The heat pump can be combined with renewable energy sources such as solar electricity or biomass.

-I have an existing building: add to existing heating system
+Adding to an existing heating system

-Option 1 – Bivalent-alternative operating mode
+Bivalent-alternative operating mode

 Benefits:

-Option 2 – Bivalent-parallel operating mode
+Bivalent-parallel operating mode

 Benefits: